 - A simple description of the procedures to be followed

-- These include not only physical injury, but also possible psychological, social or economic harm, discomfort or inconvenience.
+- A description of any reasonably foreseeable risks or discomforts to the subject.
+These include not only physical injury, but also possible psychological, social or economic harm, discomfort or inconvenience.

-- If there is no direct benefit, this should be stated.
+- A description of any benefits to the subject or to others which may reasonably be expected from the research.
+If there is no direct benefit, this should be stated.
 Please note that payment is not considered a benefit.

 - Information about access to the results of the research.

-- In the protocol, the investigator should indicate the following:
+In the protocol, the investigator should indicate the following:

 The employment of deception by an investigator(s) for the purpose of securing subject participation and/or to prevent potentially biased reporting of data/information by the subject is permissible provided all of the following conditions exist: